What is Trucking Accidents Law?

 If you choose to file suit against the driver of the truck, a negligence case can be relatively straightforward.
 To prove negligence, you will need to show that a reasonably prudent person would have acted with greater care in the same situation.
 This is often shown by hiring experts, like experienced commercial truck drivers, who can testify about the professional standards.
 Their testimony can help you establish what a reasonably prudent trucker would do.

 Your case can get more complicated if you choose to also sue the company that employed the driver.
 You will need to establish that the driver was acting “within the scope” of their employment when the accident occurred and that this was a situation the employer should be held vicariously responsible for.
 Also, this will usually require you to establish that the trucking company employed the driver.

 Vicarious liability is a legal theory that holds an employer liable for their employees’ negligent actions.
 You may hear this theory referred to as respondeat superior, Latin for “let the master answer,” and it can be used to hold an employer liable regardless of whether the employer was monitoring the employee.

-States are permitted to set their own standards for the application of vicarious liability, but most jurisdictions either use the benefits or characteristics test.
+Standards for the application of vicarious liability vary by state law, but most jurisdictions either use the benefits or characteristics test.
 The benefits test looks at whether the employee’s actions were endorsed by the employer or are of some benefit to the employer.
 If yes, then the courts in these jurisdictions will apply vicarious liability.
 Courts in characteristics test jurisdictions will apply vicarious liability if the action is common for the job and can fairly be deemed to be a characteristic of the job.

-Below are some common questions you might want to consider when meeting with a truck accident attorney for the first time.
+Many personal injury lawyers provide free case evaluations.
+Alternatively, consultation fees may be put toward future legal services.
+Below are some common questions you might want to consider when meeting with a trucking accident attorney for the first time.